nodejs/node/doc/api/util.md

 * `...args` {any}
 * Returns: {string} The formatted string

-The `util.format()` method returns a formatted string using the first argument as a `printf`-like format string which can contain zero or more format specifiers.
+If the first argument `format` is a string and `args` is not empty, the `util.format()` method returns a formatted string using the first argument as a `printf`-like format string which can contain zero or more format specifiers.
 Each specifier is replaced with the converted value from the corresponding argument.
 Supported specifiers are:

 * `%s` - `String` will be used to convert all values except `BigInt`, `Object` and `-0`. `BigInt` values will be represented with an `n` and Objects that